 Toronto Island is one of the city’s best assets, a beautiful stretch of land past the mainland southern tip in Lake Ontario.
 And what better way to celebrate the bountiful outdoors than at Canada’s only official nude beach?
 Hanlan’s Point Beach offers a secluded, one-kilometer strip of sand that, in 2002, became legally “clothing optional”, and is now popular among nudists, queer folk and sunbathers who hate tan lines.
 When you’re done, you can put your clothes back on to visit the rest of the islands, including various cafes and plenty of bike paths.

 Perched atop a hill that separates downtown from midtown, Casa Loma is a sterling Gothic Revival mansion built between 1911 and 1914.
 The architect, E. J. Lennox, is one of Toronto’s most famous, and Casa Loma is one of his most impressive works.
-However, some may not be satisfied merely buying a $30 ticket to wander around the stone walls.
-Take your visit to another level with Casa Loma’s escape room series, combining the building’s heritage status with a modern gaming trend.
+Visit around Christmastime to see the castle decked in twinkle lights and covered in snow — one of the best things to do in Toronto in the winter!
+And for those who aren’t satisfied just buying a $30 ticket to wander around the stone walls: take your visit to another level with Casa Loma’s escape room series, combining the building’s heritage status with a modern gaming trend.
 There have been five games created so far, and surely more to come.

 On those hot, humid summer days, little beats dipping into Lake Ontario for a swim.
 Thankfully, with beaches lining the southern edge of the city, you have your pick: Woodbine and Kew in the east, Sunnyside and Marie Curtis in the west and the Island to the south.
 All are accessible by public transit or bike, though be warned: this is a lake, not the ocean, and the sand gets pretty pebbly.
 Also, the water isn’t typically warm enough to swim outside of July and August.
 But barring those conditions, having a beach a short ride away can be a wonderful thing.